Low quality exposure and point processes with a view to the first phase of a pandemic: Principles of forecasting in a dynamic environment

-Let us fix the forecast horizon at time $t^*+h$, for an $h>0$.
-We need to extrapolate the dynamic infection rate $\mu_1\left((t^*+s)/T,u\right)$, for $u \geq 0$ and $0< s \leq h$.
-We assume that the infection rate at the end of the forecasting period is the more recent estimate multiplied by $C_{t^*,h}$, and it varies linearly in between
+Let $t^*$ be the calendar time for the most recent estimate.
+From the observed data (until $t^*$) we can estimate the dynamic infection rate as $\widehat \mu_1 \left(t/T, u\right)$, for $0< u \leq t \leq t^*$.
+Let us fix the forecast horizon at time $t^*+h$, for an $h>0$. {Then we} need to extrapolate the dynamic infection rate $\mu_1\left((t^*+s)/T,u\right)$, for $u \geq 0$ and $0< s \leq h$. {Following the above idea, we} assume that the infection rate at the end of the forecasting period is the more recent estimate multiplied by {a number denoted by} $C_{t^*,h}$, and it varies linearly in between{, this is,}

 for $0\leq s \leq h$ and $u\geq 0$.